beNative/git-automation/FUNCTIONAL_MANUAL.md

 Each card has a set of action buttons:

 -   **Run Task (Play Icon & Dropdown):** Executes a custom automation script on this repository.
-    - Clicking the main button runs the first task in your list.
+    - Clicking the main button runs the first task configured for this repository.
-    - Clicking the dropdown arrow allows you to select any of your created tasks to run.
+    - Clicking the dropdown arrow allows you to select any of this repository's tasks to run.
--   **View Logs (Document Icon):** Opens a modal showing the detailed, real-time logs for the automation process.
+-   **View Logs (Document Icon):** Opens the resizable log panel at the bottom of the screen to show previous logs for this repository.
--   **Configure (Pencil Icon):** Opens the repository form to edit this repository's configuration.
+-   **Configure (Pencil Icon):** Opens the repository configuration modal.
 -   **Delete (Trash Icon):** Permanently removes the repository from the dashboard after a confirmation prompt.

-## 2. Managing Repositories
+## 3. Managing Repositories and Tasks

+Tasks (automation scripts) are configured on a per-repository basis.

 ### Adding a New Repository

-1. Click the **"New Repository"** button in the top-right header.
+1. Click the **"New Repo"** button in the header.
 2. The "Add New Repository" modal will appear.
-3. Fill in the form fields:
+3. On the **"General"** tab, fill in the repository's details (Name, URL, etc.).
-    -   **Repository Name:** A friendly name for your dashboard (e.g., "My Project Frontend").
-    -   **Remote URL:** The full HTTPS or SSH URL of the Git repository.
-    -   **Local Clone Path:** The conceptual local directory for the project.
-    -   **Branch:** The name of the branch to sync (e.g., `main`, `develop`).
-    -   **Authentication:**
-        -   `None`: For public repositories.
-        -   `SSH Key Path`: Provide the path to your SSH private key (conceptual).
-        -   `HTTPS Token`: Provide a personal access token (PAT) for authentication over HTTPS.
+4. Optionally, switch to the **"Tasks"** tab to add automation scripts immediately.
-4. Click **"Save Repository"**.
+5. Click **"Save Repository"**.

-### Editing a Repository
+### Editing a Repository and Managing Its Tasks

 1. On the desired repository card, click the **pencil icon**.
-2. The "Edit Repository" modal will appear with the existing data pre-filled.
+2. The "Edit Repository" modal will appear.
+Use the tabs at the top to switch between editing general settings and managing tasks.
-3. Make your desired changes and click **"Save Repository"**.

-### Deleting a Repository

-1. On the desired repository card, click the **trash icon**.
-2. A confirmation dialog will appear.
-3. Click "OK" to permanently delete the repository from the dashboard.
-This action cannot be undone.

-## 3. Global Settings & Scriptable Tasks

-You can configure application-wide settings by clicking the **cog icon** in the header.

-### General Tab

--   **Default Package Manager:** Choose between `npm` and `yarn`.
-The `Install Dependencies` task step will use this selection.
--   **Enable Notifications:** Toggle on/off the toast notifications that appear in the bottom-right corner after a task succeeds or fails.

-### Tasks Tab
+#### The "Tasks" Tab

-This is where you can create powerful, custom automation scripts.
+This is where you can create powerful, custom automation scripts for the specific repository you are editing.

-#### Creating a New Task
 1. Click the **"New Task"** button.
-2. A modal will appear.
+2. A new modal will appear.
 Give your task a descriptive **name** (e.g., "Build & Deploy to Staging").
-3. Click **"Add Step"**.
-A new step is added to the list.
+3. Click **"Add Step"** to build your workflow.
-4. **Configure the step:**
+4. **Configure each step:**
    -   Use the dropdown to select the step **type**:
-       -   **Git Pull:** Pulls the latest changes from the remote repository.
+       -   **Git Pull:** Pulls the latest changes from the remote.
-       -   **Install Dependencies:** Runs `npm install` or `yarn install` based on your global settings.
+       -   **Install Dependencies:** Runs `npm install` or `yarn install`.
-       -   **Run Custom Command:** Allows you to enter any shell command (e.g., `npm run test`, `electron-builder --win`).
+       -   **Run Custom Command:** Allows you to enter any shell command (e.g., `npm run test`).
-5. Continue adding, configuring, and re-ordering steps using the up/down arrows to build your desired workflow.
+5. Continue adding, configuring, and re-ordering steps.
 6. Click **"Save Task"**.

-#### Managing Tasks
-- **Edit a Task:** Click the pencil icon next to a task in the list to open the editor.
-- **Delete a Task:** Click the trash icon to permanently delete a task.
+This saves the task to the repository configuration form.
+7. Click **"Save Repository"** on the main form to persist your changes.

-## 4. Viewing Logs
+## 4. The Resizable Log Panel

-When you run a task or click the "View Logs" button, a modal appears showing the output from the script.
+When you run a task, a log panel will appear at the bottom of the screen.

--   Logs are timestamped and color-coded for readability:
-    -   **Cyan:** Commands being executed.
-    -   **Green:** Success messages.
-    -   **Red:** Error messages.
+-   **Resizing:** Click and drag the top border of the panel to resize it to your desired height.
--   The log view scrolls automatically to show the latest output.
+-   **Content:** Logs are timestamped and color-coded for readability.
+The view auto-scrolls to the latest output.
--   Click the **"Close"** button or the 'X' in the corner to dismiss the modal.
+-   **Closing:** Click the 'X' icon in the top-right of the panel to close it.

+## 5. Global Settings View

+Click the **cog icon** in the header to access global settings.

+-   **Default Package Manager:** Choose between `npm` and `yarn`.
+The `Install Dependencies` task step will use this selection.
+-   **Enable Notifications:** Toggle on/off the toast notifications that appear in the bottom-right corner.